 Arbitration clauses ruled valid in nursing home negligence cases

-Posted on behalf of The Bell Law Firm, PLLC on Feb 22, 2012 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Feb 22, 2012 in Nursing Home Injury or Death

 Unfortunately, nursing home injury and abuse cases keep becoming more prevalent in West Virginia and the rest of the United States.
 Personal injury lawsuits against negligent nursing homes are one way to seek justice and help keep elderly residents safe.

 However, some nursing homes attempt to force residents and their families to sign arbitration agreements that waive their rights to file suit should their loved one be injured, mistreated or killed while in the nursing home's care.